sukieoduwole/my_darey.io_projects/project7_loadblancers_with_nginx/readme.md

         }
 ![loadbalacing_config](./images/loadbalacing_config.png)
 *Note*
-- `Upstream backend_servers` defines a group of backend servers.
+- `Upstream backend_servers` context defines a group of backend servers.
 The server line in the upstream block list the addresses and ports of the backend servers.
-- `proxy_pass` inside the `location` block sets up the loadblancing, passing the requests to the backend servers.
+- `proxy_pass` directive inside the `location` block sets up the loadblancing, passing the requests to the backend servers.
 - `proxy_set_header` passes necessary headers to backend servers to correctly handle the requests.

 ### Step 3
-Tested the configuration using
+Ensured the configuration syntax is correct using
 >
                         sudo nginx -t
 ![config_check](./images/config_check.png)